-The audit plan is a plan of implementation of the NAOF’s strategy.
-The operations of the National Audit Office aim at
+The audit plan is a plan on the implementation of the strategy of the National Audit Office.
+The NAOF’s operations aim at

-- improved trust in open, cost-effective and sustainable operations of the central government in Finland.
+improved trust in open, cost-effective and sustainable operations of the Finnish central government.

-By means of its audit and monitoring work, the NAOF provides Parliament, the decision-makers, and the senior public officials with significant, material and timely information.
-We target our audits based on the significance of the matter to central government finances.
+By means of its audit and monitoring work, the NAOF provides Parliament, the decision-makers, and the senior public officials with significant, relevant and timely information where the significance of the matter for central government finances is highlighted.

-The audit plan is based on the most significant risks identified in the risk analysis of central government finances and the national economy.
-In addition to the principles for targeting our audits, our planning is guided by the materiality criteria specific for each audit type and the focus areas of the planning period.
+The audit plan is based on the most significant risks identified in the NAOF’s risk analysis.
+Our planning is steered by the focus areas of the planning period and the audit-type-specific materiality criteria.
 Before including a topic in the audit plan, we assess its auditability.

-During the planning period, our audit work will focus on reforms and changes in public administration.
-The aim of our audit work is to support the reform of central government and the key development actions.
-With our audit work, we strive to promote sustainable reform of public administration proactively.
+In the planning period, the focus areas of auditing are reforms and changes in public administration, and measures aiming at promoting sustainable public finances and balanced central government finances.
+Through our audits, we support the renewal of central government and its key development measures.
+With the information we produce, we strive to promote sustainable development of public administration proactively.

 Our audits are centred around central government finances and financial management.
 The NAOF forms its overall view by annually auditing the final central government accounts and the Government’s annual report, and by monitoring fiscal policy.
-The overall view is continuously supplemented with observations and conclusions from our other audits and reviews.
-The NAOF actively monitors and assesses the operating environment and changes in it, as well as identifies and assesses risks related to central government finances or financial management.
+The overall view is supplemented by the findings and conclusions of other audits and reviews.
+The NAOF actively monitors and assesses changes in the operating environment as well as risks related to central government finances or the state’s financial management.

 Reports to Parliament